CLEARSY/tutorial-ABZ-2021/README.md

 __Resources__
 Slides, models, and source code are hosted at https://github.com/CLEARSY/tutorial-ABZ-2021
-Most resources will be released after the tutorial, to keep the suspens.
+Most resources will be released after the tutorial, to keep the suspense intact.

 __Requirements__
 - intermediate software development,